 Electronic filing requirement for large organizations.
 For tax years ending on or after December 31, 2006, only organizations that file 250 returns during the calendar year and that have total assets of $10 million or more are required to file Form 990 electronically.
 For more information, go to e-file for Charities and Non-Profits.

 Prohibited tax shelter transactions.
-New excise taxes are imposed under section 4965 on certain tax-exempt organizations entering into prohibited tax shelter transactions.
-See T.D.
+Excise taxes are imposed under section 4965 on certain tax-exempt organizations entering into prohibited tax shelter transactions.
+See the Regulations in T.D.
 9492, Excise Taxes on Prohibited Tax Shelter Transactions and Related Disclosure Requirements, 2010-33 I.R.B.
 242. See IRS Issues Final Regulations Regarding Excise Taxes on Prohibited Tax Shelter Transactions and Related Disclosure Requirement.

 Pension Protection Act of 2006 tax changes.
 The Pension Protection Act of 2006 made numerous changes to the tax law provisions affecting tax-exempt organizations.
 Unless otherwise noted, most of the changes became effective on August 17, 2006.
 For key provisions, go to The Pension Protection Act of 2006.

 Section 501(c)(3) organizations must make their Form 990-T, Exempt Organization Business Tax Return (and proxy tax under section 6033(e)), open for public inspection for a period of 3 years from the date the Form 990-T is required to be filed (determined with regard to any extension of time for filing) or is actually filed, whichever is later.

 There is an increase in excise taxes relating to public charities, social welfare organizations, and private foundations.